-- Run the algorithm several times. - "Patience" factor. - With infinite patience, we will find a locally optimal solution with probability 1. - With infinite restarts, we will find a globally optimal solution with probability 1.
+- Run the algorithm several times, with different initialization. - "Patience" factor.
+(Terminate local search if no local optimum find within k steps) - With infinite patience, we will find a locally optimal solution with probability 1. - With infinite restarts, we will find a globally optimal solution with probability 1.